venders/smoke_detector/README.md

 ```
 gem 'smoke_detector'
 ```
-This assumes you're using Lumos Labs' gemfury account.

 Then add the provider's gem to your gemfile.
 Smoke Detector currently supports Rollbar and Airbrake.
 For example,
 ```